 How Attic Insulation Works

-If air is escaping through your attic, your HVAC system has to operate longer to heat or cool your home, necessitating more energy.
-Installing additional or higher quality attic insulation will help in keeping the air in the home and stop your heating/cooling system from having to run as long or as often, saving energy and money by bringing down your utility bills.
+If air is escaping through your attic, your HVAC system has to run longer to heat or cool your home, necessitating more energy.
+Installing additional or higher quality attic insulation will aid in keeping the air in the home and stop your heating/cooling system from having to run as long or as often, saving energy and money by bringing down your utility bills.
 Cost savings differ based on a variety of factors, such as residents’ habits, whether you have a smart thermostat, and the type of heating/cooling system you have.
-On average, it is estimated that homeowners can save up to 20% on energy bills with the adequate amount of attic insulation.
+Generally, it is estimated that homeowners can save up to 20% on energy bills with the right amount of attic insulation.
 No matter where you live in North America, proper attic insulation helps in reducing the general wear and tear on your heating and cooling system.

 Types of Attic Insulation

-Now that you understand the importance of a properly insulated attic, you may be thinking about what type of attic insulation is appropriate for your home.
+Now that you realize the importance of a properly insulated attic, you may be thinking about what type of attic insulation is appropriate for your home.

 - Blown-in insulation is thought of as more efficient due to the loose-fill because it allows the insulation to fill smaller crevices where air could conceivably leak out.
 Blown-in attic insulation is also moisture resistant, which helps keep mold and odor from growing in your home.